mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 The [KD Trees Algorithm](https://en.wikipedia.org/wiki/K-d_tree) is fundamental to the performance of using DTIM input files in ESTA.
 The KD Trees algorithm is a space-partitioning algorithm that is used in ESTA to dramatically improve the speed of locating lat/lon coordinates on the modeling grid.

-The problem that needs to be solved (as quickly and accurately as possible) is this: given a lat/lon pair, determine which modeling domain grid cell it is inside.
-The problem is that the modeling grid can have an arbitarily large number of grid cells, and searching through every grid cell is prohibitively slow.
+The problem that needs to be solved (as quickly and accurately as possible) is this: given a lat/lon pair, determine which modeling domain grid cell it lay inside, if any.
+The problem is that the modeling domain can have an arbitarily large number of grid cells, and searching through every grid cell is prohibitively slow.
 The problem is further complicated by the fact that the modeling grid can be in any arbitrary projection, which makes the mathematical calculation of containment more complicated.

 You can find an example of the usage of KD Trees in `src.surrogates.dtim4loader`:

+    # import KD Trees algorithm from the SciPy library
+    from scipy.spatial import cKDTree

     def _create_kdtrees(self):
         """ Create a KD Tree for each county / GAI / region """